 After about 4pm guests start to leave, but instead you will be refreshed, energized and ready to keep enjoying the magic.

 One of our family’s favorite places to eat is Liberty Tree Tavern in Magic Kingdom.
 The delicious food there is served family style and they keep it coming.
-When it comes to Disney dining, it is one of the best values for your money.
+When it comes to Disney dining, it is one of the best values for your money, especially if you are looking for budget friendly ideas.

 How you plan your fast passes gives you a tremendous edge.
 Schedule them early and geographically close.
 Easily keep track of the rides at all of the Disney Parks with this free printable.

-For example Big Thunder, Splash Mountain, and Pirates of the Caribbean would be a smart use of fast passes close together.
+For example Big Thunder, Splash Mountain, and Pirates of the Caribbean would be a smart use of fast passes.

 Or, Seven Dwarfs Mine Train, Ariel’s Undersea Voyage, and Peter Pan might be another.
 When your first three are done, you can easily add more fast passes via the My Disney Experience app so you can keep the magic going!